-Did you know you could face an unlimited fine and criminal prosecution if your household waste is dumped illegally?
+Did you know you could face a fixed penalty fine of £300 or an unlimited fine and criminal prosecution if your household waste is dumped illegally?

 In a bid to clampdown on this growing problem, we’ve launched a major campaign to alert people to the dangers of employing unlicensed waste carriers.

 Not sure where you stand with the law?
 Want to check you know what constitutes flytipping and the risks of offending?
 Take our short Could this be yours? quiz and test your knowledge.

 Homeowners are at risk of breaching their duty of care as set out in the Environmental Protection Act 1990 if they pass their waste to an unlicensed carrier and it is found illegally dumped.
 Here are some simple steps you can take to help keep your waste safe.
 Also see our leaflet for more information.